PASS Leads to Reading

-An engaging puppy hand-puppet (Goldie) will motivate your young students to rhyme, segment and blend syllables, and segment and blend phonemes—the phonological awareness skills that build the foundation for their literacy and speech development.
+Goldie the Dog is the program mascot - she makes it all really fun!
+Goldie is an engaging puppy hand-puppet that will motivate your young students to rhyme, segment and blend syllables, and segment and blend phonemes—the phonological awareness skills that lead to early literacy skills.

 - 3 units of instruction: Rhyming, Blending, and Segmentation